kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/07/blog_migration.md

 One thing I miss is the simplicity of editing with Drupal.
 If I saw a typo on the site, I could just click an Edit button, fix it, and Save.
 Now if I see something wrong, I have to find the right input file in my tree of files, edit it, and then republish, and then wait a few minutes to see if it looks right now.
 But I am very happy to no longer be dependent upon a MySQL database, an old version of a PHP-based CMS, and an EC2 web server.

-If you want to see my Pelican setup, it's here: <https://github.com/kristopherjohnson/undefinedvalue-pelican>.
+If you want to see my Pelican setup, it's available here for all to see: <https://github.com/kristopherjohnson/undefinedvalue-pelican>.